NikolaiT/incolumitas/content/Security/tls_theory.md

 Author: Nikolai Tschacher
 Status: Published

+**This article is in the process of being created.
+Hold tight a couple of days!
+A new tool (TLS fingerprinting) is in the process of being created!**

 ## Introduction

 TLS stands for *Transport Layer Security* and is the successor of the deprecated Secure Sockets Layer (SSL) protocol.
+TLS is a client / server protocol that allows connections to be cryptographically *secure*.

 TLS and SSL are application layer protocols, which means that they are situated above the Transport Layer (such as TCP and UDP) and of course also above the Network Layer (with IPv4 and Ipv6 being the most prominent protocols in the Network Layer).
 This means that a TLS connection establishment occurs after the TCP/IP handshake.